robsiegwart/resume-builder/README.md

 ### Global

 A `config.ini` file placed at the root of the project is used to specify alternate directories for resume data, the templates directory, and the publish directory.
-These are set with the following parameters:
+These are set with the following parameters and their defaults:

+  - TEMPLATES_DIR (Templates)
-  - SOURCES_DIR
+  - SOURCES_DIR (Resume Data)
-  - PUBLISH_DIR
+  - PUBLISH_DIR (Publish)
+  - HTML_TEMPLATE (default)
+  - TEXT_TEMPLATE (default)
+  - PDF_MARGIN_TOP (0.5in)
+  - PDF_MARGIN_RIGHT (0.5in)
+  - PDF_MARGIN_BOTTOM (0.5in)
+  - PDF_MARGIN_LEFT (0.5in)
+  - PDF_PAGE_SIZE (Letter)
+  - PDF_DISABLE_EXTERNAL_LINKS ("")
-  - TEMPLATES_DIR
+  - TITLE ("")

 ### Local

-A `config.ini` file may be placed in a resume data directory with any of the following as settings:
+A `config.ini` file may be placed in a resume data directory with any of the global settings or any from wkhtmltopdf.
+Remember for wkhtmltopdf settsings them must be prefixed with 'PDF_'.
+Additionally a SKILLS_LAYOUT setting can be used to layout the order of groups in the Skills section.

-  - HTML_TEMPLATE
-  - TEXT_TEMPLATE
-  - PDF_MARGIN_TOP
-  - PDF_MARGIN_BOTTOM
-  - PDF_MARGIN_LEFT
-  - PDF_MARGIN_RIGHT
+  - PDF_MARGIN_RIGHT, PDF_MARGIN_LEFT, ...
     * Set the margins in the pdf file; accepts a string with units (e.g. '0.75in')
   - PDF_PAGE_SIZE
     * 'Letter', 'A4', etc.